 Garages and permanent outbuildings

 Repair category -

-Notes None.
+Notes NOT APPLICABLE

 Outside areas and boundaries

 Repair category 1

 Notes The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.

-Ceilings
+Mature trees will require maintenance by a professional contractor.

-Repair category 1

-Notes Within the limits of our inspection these generally appeared in fair condition consistent with age.
+Ceilings Repair category 1 Notes Damaged plaster noted to the attic level ceiling requiring attention.
+Within the limits of our inspection these generally appeared in fair condition consistent with age.
 During redecoration some plaster filling/ repair may be required.
+We presume the timber panelled ceiling at attic level has been treated with a fire retardant.